 My daughter moved to LA (Los Angeles, California) about 18 months ago.
 And while I’ve driven between the Bay Area and Southern California many times, this year has seen me doing the drive more than ever.
-There has never been any doubt that the fastest way to drive from SF to LA is I-5 (AKA “the 5” or Interstate 5.)
+There has never been any doubt that the fastest drive from SF to LA is I-5 (AKA “the 5” or Interstate 5.)

 Most of us are in a hurry.
 You may only have a weekend to spend in the great Cities at either end of this drive.
 You may have young people (really young, you know kids) in the car with short attention spans.
 In situations like these, getting to your location quickly is better than enjoying the journey.